-Rabat – Morocco’s head of government Saad Eddine El Othmani has met with Tunisian prime minister Yousef Chahed at the UNheadquarters in Geneva, Switzerland.
+Morocco’s head of government Saad Eddine El Othmani has met with Tunisian prime minister Yousef Chahed at the UN headquarters in Geneva.

 According to a press statement of the Tunisian government, El Othmani said after the meeting that “the relations between the two countries are distinctive and must be developed, especially that the region is facing difficult challenges in a complex regional and international situation and difficult to predict its developments.”